Hasan-i Sabbah: Qom and Rayy

 The possibly autobiographical information found in Sargozasht-i Seyyednā is the main source for Hasan's background and early life.
-According to this, Hasan-i Sabbāh was born in the city of Qom, Persia in the 1050s to a family of Twelver Shia.
-His father, a Kufan Arab reportedly of Yemenite origins, had left the Sawād of Kufa (located in modern Iraq) to settle in the town of Qom, one of the first centres of Arab settlement in Persia and a stronghold of Twelver Shia.
+According to this, Hasan al-Sabbāh was born in the city of Qom, Persia in the 1050s to a family of Twelver Shia.
+His father, a Kufan Arab reportedly of Yemenite origins, had left the Sawād of Kufa, Iraq, to settle in the town of Qom, one of the first centres of Arab settlement in Persia and a stronghold of Twelver Shia.

 Early in his life, his family moved to Rayy.
 Rayy was a city that had a history of radical Islamic thought since the 9th century, with Hamdan Qarmaṭ as one of its teachers.

 It was in this religious centre that Hasan developed a keen interest in metaphysical matters and adhered to the Twelver code of instruction.
 During the day he studied at home, and mastered palmistry, languages, philosophy, astronomy and mathematics (especially geometry).

-Rayy was also the home of Ismā‘īlī missionaries in the Jibal.
+Rayy was also the home of Isma'ili missionaries in the Jibal.
 At the time, Isma'ilism was a growing movement in Persia and other lands east of Egypt.
-The Persian Isma'ilis supported the da'wa ("mission") directed by the Fatimid caliphate of Cairo and recognized the authority of the Imam-Caliph al-Mustanṣir (d.
+The Persian Isma'ilis supported the da'wa ("mission") directed by the Fatimid caliphate of Cairo and recognized the authority of the Imam-Caliph al-Mustansir (d.
 1094), though Isfahan, rather than Cairo, may have functioned as their principal headquarters.
 The Ismā'īlī mission worked on three layers: the lowest was the fida'i or foot soldier, followed by the rafīk or comrade, and finally the dā‘ī or missionary.
 It has been suggested that the popularity of the Ismā'īlī religion in Persia was due to the people's dissatisfaction with the Seljuk rulers, who had recently removed local rulers.